 Divorce & Annulment

-We recommend that you see an attorney rather than attempting to use forms bought at a bookstore or found on the Internet.
-Butler County Rules of Civil Procedure are very specific and are not the same as Rules from other counties.
-The law library is available for research if you still choose to do this work yourself.
-On the cost portion of the mortgage foreclosure, it is not appropriate to include court costs or sheriffs' costs.
+We recommend that you see an attorney rather than attempting to use your own forms.
+Butler County Rules of Civil Procedure are very specific and are not the same as rules from other counties.
+The law library is available for research if you still choose to do proceed without counsel.

-Our naturalization records are open to the public when the office is open.
+Our naturalization records are open to the public.
 Our books are online for those who use Infocon.
 As we are able, we will answer questions.
 Some of the very old records are stored in secured mines.
 You may find items that you wish to research, but they are in the mines.
-We go to the mines infrequently, so be prepared to leave your name, information required, and contact instructions so we are able to report back to you.
+We go to the mines infrequently.
+So please be prepared to leave your name, information required, and contact instructions so we are able to report back to you.

 No Lien Contract

 The original signed contract is kept in our office.
 We will time stamp additional copies for you when you bring or mail them in.
 We must have the township, county, state and address of the building as well as plan book and tax map.
-We appreciate return envelopes.
-Carefully check to be sure that the name(s) listed match(es the signature(s).
+Carefully check to be sure that the name(s) listed matches the signature(s).
 If you are mailing your documents in and would like a time-stamped copy returned, please include a self-addressed, stamped envelope.